giedriuzz/hangman_last_chance/README.md

 pip install -r requirements.txt
 ```
 ### Terminal version without database
 Terminal version dont need database, so you can run it without any other steps.
 Go to `/src` folder and run `app.py` file where is in.
+Game app don`t collect any data, so you can play without any worries.

 ```
 python app.py